 Delayed Release Capsule, Packet

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 Take all of the medicine in your prescription, even if you feel better after a few days.

 - Follow the instructions on the medicine label if you are using this medicine without a prescription.